Kids clubs at Treworgey

 Pony Clubs are for children aged 5 years and over.
 Children of 5 and 6 years must bring a parent.

 You are most welcome to sign up for both pony clubs, but please note that places are limited.
 Occasionally we may have to get in touch to restrict children to just one of the two days to ensure that everyone gets to take part.

 Calling all adventurers!
 Learn how to light a fire without matches; build dens in the woods; try your hand at bushcraft; play woodland games; learn survival skills and cook on a campfire with expert Forest School Leader Gemma Sandercock.

-Forest School costs £10 per child.
-We need just one or two parents to volunteer to come along!
+Forest School costs £13 per child.
+We need just a few parents to volunteer to come along!

 Trotting Tots Club - FREE!